|Dr. Alexander Donchev|

 Frankfurt am Main 11.06.2013

 Quantitative Biology: Current Concepts and Tools for Microbial Strain and Process Development

 To overcome these problems the surface of Ti compounds has to be modified.
-Al enrichment on the surface by coatings has been tried already but this attempt was only slightly beneficial.
+Al enrichment of the surface by coatings was done already but this attempt was only slightly beneficial.
 The combined Al enrichment plus additional fluorine treatment proved to be much more beneficial.
-The fluorine effect known from TiAl alloys would be transferred to Ti alloys too.
-The formation of an Al2O3 scale is promoted by the fluorine and this layer is protective against environmental attack even under thermocyclic conditions and prevents the oxygen diffusion into the substrate.
-The parameters for the Al-enrichment have to be optimised first and afterwards such treated samples will be fluorine implanted at the Research Centre Dresden (FZD) by the plasma-immersion-ion-implantation (PI3).
+The fluorine effect known from TiAl alloys could be transferred to Ti alloys.
+The formation of an Al2O3 scale was promoted by the fluorine and this layer was protective against environmental attack even under thermocyclic conditions and prevented the oxygen diffusion into the substrate.
+The parameters for the Al enrichment were determined and additionally flourine implanted at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR) by plasma-immersion-ion-implantation (PI3).
 The PI3 technique allows the implantation of complex geometries and is cheaper than the conventional beamline implantation.
-The Al enrichment will be done at the KWI.
-The investigations of the corrosion and mechanical properties of the untreated and treated alloys will be observed at the KWI too.
-This project is cooperation between the KWI and the institute of ion beam physics and materials research of the FZD.
+The Al enrichment was performed at the DFI.
+The investigations of the corrosion behaviour and the mechanical properties of the untreated and treated alloys were observed also at the DFI.
+This project was a cooperation between the DFI and the institute of ion beam physics and materials research of the HZDR.